What Does it Cost to Start the Scroll Sawing Hobby?

 Scroll Saw Blade Size and Type

-When you first start the scroll sawing hobby, you probably won’t know what type and size of blade that will be right for you.
+When you first start the scroll sawing hobby, you probably won’t know what type and size of blade will be right for you.
 This takes some time to figure out.

 The starter packs are great because you can try each of the blade sizes until you find the right blade for yourself.